waikereru/waikereru.github.io/_pages/wildlab.md

 If you're interested in participating, you can get in touch at [wltt@waikereru.org](mailto:wltt@waikereru.org) or use the [booking form](#bookings) below - we'd love to hear from you!

-Many thanks to Shaun Akroyd (Ngāti Porou, Ngati Maru/Rongowhakaata) for his highly supportive and meticulous [independent review of the Wild Lab Tiaki Taiao programme at Waikereru](/assets/documents/WildLabTiakiTaiao_Evaluation_Report_ARE_December2021.pdf).
+Many thanks to Shaun Akroyd (Ngāti Porou, Ngati Maru/Rongowhakaata) for his highly supportive and meticulous <a href="/assets/documents/WildLabTiakiTaiao_Evaluation_Report_ARE_December2021.pdf" download>independent review of the Wild Lab Tiaki Taiao programme at Waikereru</a>.

 {% include figure image_path="/assets/images/wildlab/image001-crop.jpg" %}